edisonpapers/edison-and-the-bug/README.md

 Edison invented the quadruplex telegraph, which sent four messages, two in each direction, over a single wire, in 1874.
 By September 1875, the quadruplex was being used extensively by Western Union.
 A key feature of the quadruplex was what Edison called a "bug trap."

-# Edison's "Bug Trap"

-.ve-media https://edisondigital.rutgers.edu/iiif/ns7704zaq right width=60% seq=3

-The earliest version of such a device can be found in Edison's patent caveat from early August 1873.
-By spring 1877 the term was being used by Edison to describe a key feature in the perfection of his quadruplex during the litigation over ownership of the invention.
-He also began to use it in his notebooks for devices to improve the quadruplex and his experimental sextuplex system for sending six messages ("sexty" in the note).
-"Bug traps" represented one of Edison's key inventive strategies.
-When he could not eliminate the cause of a problem, he sought an arrangement that rendered the effects insignificant.

 # Describing Bugs

 .ve-media https://edisondigital.rutgers.edu/iiif/nv10085 right width=60% seq=2